 Best Satellite Messengers and Locator Beacons

 In 2018 the Satellite Messenger market blew up.
 It wasn't that long ago that we tested the tiny and inexpensive Best Buy personal locator beacon, the OceanSignal RescueME PLB1.
 Then, the SPOT X and Garmin inReach Mini were released, nearly simultaneously.
 We bought them as soon as they hit retail.
-(We buy the products we usually get access to them when you do.)
+(We buy the products, so we usually get access to them when you do.)
 Then we had some of our most experienced backcountry travelers and risk managers test them all over the US.
 Initial buzz about these two faded from social media a few weeks ago, but we put those extra days to good use.
 We have authoritative feedback and advice for you, gleaned from weeks of first-person, comparative experience with this new equipment.
 The result is an Editors Choice award for the inReach Mini and a Top Pick award for the SPOT X.

 Best Overall Messenger